-There are many peñas in Seville and are easy to find.
+There are many peñas in Seville, and they are easy to find.
 Ask at your hotel for the closest.
 One of the more popular ones is Peña Cultural Flamenca Torres Macarena.
 They have a live show every Wednesday night which attracts a big local crowd.

-Each peña will have different times and nights for shows.
-Peña Cultural Flamenca Torres Macarena has a show every Wednesday evening starting at around 9.00 PM.
+Showtimes: Each peña will have different times and nights for shows.
+Peña Cultural Flamenca Torres Macarena has a show every Wednesday evening starting at around 9.00 p.m.
 Get there early to save a seat as it is a popular peña.